IzODA/IzODA.github.io/anaconda/README.md

 * This release was built on a z/OS 2.2 system.
 * Everything is built 64 bit and in ASCII mode.
-* It includes *dsdbc*, a database access module exclusive to izODA.
+* It includes *dsdbc*, a database access module exclusive to IzODA.
 * This distribution was created on 2017-08-27.

 Note:  Environment variable ```_BPXK_AUTOCVT``` must be set to ON